MiroMindAI/MiroThinker/README.md

 1. Following the practices of WebThinker, WebAgents, and CognitiveKernel, we report the Best Pass@1, the highest score across three runs, which often reflects stronger performance, though it may exhibit some variability.
 To provide a more stable measure, we additionally report Pass@1 (Avg@8), which offers greater consistency at the cost of slightly lower scores.

-1. For consistency with prior open-source works, we evaluate GAIA-Text-103 using the WebAgents LLM-as-judge template, and report results on GAIA-Val-165 using the official GAIA scorer script.
+1. For consistency with prior open-source works, we evaluate GAIA-Text-103 using the WebAgents LLM-as-a-Judge template, and report results on GAIA-Val-165 using the official GAIA scorer script.

 1. By default, we use open-source tools wherever possible, except for the code tool [E2B](https://github.com/e2b-dev/E2B) and the Google search tool [Serper](https://serper.dev/).
 We use [Whisper](https://huggingface.co/openai/whisper-large-v3-turbo), [Qwen2.5-VL-72B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-72B-Instruct), and [Qwen3-235B-A22B-Thinking-2507](https://huggingface.co/Qwen/Qwen3-235B-A22B-Thinking-2507) in our implementation.
 The framework can be easily extended to other open-source tools of your choice.